christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Below I've prepared a diagram on Linux' userspace networking stack.
 Do notice that I'm not interested in the kernel's internals in this article.
+Furthermore, it only shows the most relevant dependencies.
 Don't worry, I'll go over the entire diagram in detail.
 <HalfImage full="true" src="./stack.webp" />